hyperledger/fabric/docs/source/commands/ledgerutil.md

 - `0` if the block store was successfully searched for transactions
 - `1` if an error occurs or the block range is invalid

+### ledgerutil verify

+- `0` if all the checks for the ledgers in the block store are successful
+- `1` if an error occurs

 ## Example Usage